patrykpilek/mvc-framework-php/README.md

   - Organise controllers in subdirectories: add a route namespace option
 - [ ] Views
   - Display a view: create a class to render views and use it in a controller
+  - Pass data from the controller to the view